-Capitol Federal Financial Inc is a bank holding company that operates through its wholly-owned subsidiary bank, Capitol Federal Savings Bank.
+Capitol Federal Financial Inc is a bank holding company that operates through its wholly-owned subsidiary bank.
 The bank is a community-oriented financial institution that offers a variety of financial services through tens of locations.
-It primarily serves metropolitan areas within the state of Kansas.
+It mainly serves metropolitan areas within the state of Kansas.
 The bank performs traditional banking functions such as deposit-taking activities and investing that money in first-lien residential mortgages.
 It also participates in commercial real estate loans with other lenders, investing those funds in various securities.
 The vast majority of the bank's loan portfolio is in originated one- to four-family real estate loans.
 Its primary source of income is net interest income.

 The net profit margin, or simply net margin, measures how much net income or profit is generated as a percentage of revenue.
 It is the ratio of net profits to revenues for a company or business segment.